pflashgary/Julia-Design-Pattern/README.md

 # Julia-Design-Pattern
-good practices of  design patterns in Julia
+Good practices of design patterns in Julia